Canon G12 vs Olympus E-P5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G12 and Olympus PEN E-P5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-P5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G12 does not offer wifi capability.
+In contrast, the G12 does not provide wifi capability.

 Both the G12 and the E-P5 have been discontinued, but can regularly be found used on eBay.
 The G12 was replaced by the Canon G15, while the E-P5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.